GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/modules/schema-configuration/en.md

 - Enabling “sensitive” data elements
 - Namespacing the schema
 - Using nested mutations
-- Define who can access the schema via Access Control Lists [PRO]
+- Define who can access the schema via Access Control Lists
-- Set-up HTTP caching via Cache Control Lists [PRO]
+- Set-up HTTP caching via Cache Control Lists

 ![Creating a new schema configuration](../../images/schema-configuration.png "Creating a new schema configuration")